saieva/saieva.github.io/_posts/2025-06-01-bergen-rockland-free-outdoor-concerts.markdown

 ---
 ![Summer Concerts in Bergen and Rockland Counties](/images/SummerConcerts.jpg "Music in the park...")

+- _7/14/2025 Update: The Wortendyke Barn Museum in Park Ridge hosts a yearly concert series from July through October.
+The schedule below is updated with Music at the Barn dates and shows._
 - _7/2/2025 Update: The town of Woodcliff Lake opened a beautiful park this year and is hosting an outdoor Summer concert series called Woodcliff Wednesdays.
 The series includes a family movie night and a Friday finale music concert.
 See the schedule below for updates._